hyacinth-ai/core-service-framework/README.md

 and override it on deployment.

-> If there's no spring-cloud related modules (discovery, config) loaded, for example, in a pure spring-boot MVC service, the `bootstrap.yml` won't be used at all.
+> If there's no spring-cloud related modules (discovery, config) loaded, for example, in a pure spring-boot MVC service, the `bootstrap.yml` won't be loaded at all.
 > Therefore, it's better to always set the application name in `application.yml` as well.

 ### Async-Job